Port Information Guide

 RICHMOND LOCK & WEIR

-1. The Port of London Authority owns and operates Richmond Lock and Weir, which is also the base for the upper Thames harbour service patrols between Putney and Teddington Lock.
-More information about Richmond Lock & Weir, including charges for using the lock, click here.
+1. 1.
+The Port of London Authority owns and operates Richmond Lock and Weir, which is also the base for the upper Thames harbour service patrols between Putney and Teddington Lock.
+For more information about Richmond Lock & Weir, including charges for using the lock, click here.

 1. For a list of the various river cruise operators and other passenger vessel operators.

-1. Through the Port of London Act 1968 (as amended), the Port of London Authority has the primary responsibility of maintaining safe access and managing and supporting the safety of vessels, the general public and all users of 95 miles of the tidal River Thames.
+1. Through the Port of London Act 1968 (as amended), the Port of London Authority has the primary responsibility of maintaining the safety of navigation and supporting the safety of vessels, the general public and all users of 95 miles of the tidal River Thames.

 2. It should be noted that, vessel operators are required to have their own Safety Management System.
 Terminals, Berths and Marinas are required to comply with Port Marine Safety Code.